 If you received at least one dose of long-acting injectable study drug during the study, you will need to be observed on oral HIV medications for 52 weeks after your last dose of injectable therapy.
-You will complete the study visits for the step you are in (either Step 2 or Step 3) and then enter Step 4 to complete 52 weeks total on oral HIV study drugs.
+You will enter Step 4 to complete 52 weeks total on oral HIV study drugs.
 Please note that after completing Step 3, long-acting injectable medication will not be provided by the study, and will only be available to participants if it is available through your doctor's office.
 If you decide to continue this treatment, you may not need to enter Step 4.

-In Step 4 of the study, you will obtain HIV pill medications from your doctor.
+In Step 4 of the study, you will obtain oral HIV medications from your doctor.
 You will come for study visits every 6 months for 1 year.
 You will have labs drawn and complete questionnaires at those study visits.
 Study visits will last about 1 hour.
 You will have about 1-2 tablespoons of blood drawn.
 At most visits: